 “Her chances of survival were slim, but we weren’t leaving her side, not even for a minute,” says Samantha’s mother, Marissa.

-Determined to stay by their daughter’s side, the family was immediately given a room at the Ronal McDonald House located inside the hospital.
-Once Samantha stabilized, the family was transferred to the Ronald McDonald House on Grand Avenue.
+Determined to stay by their daughter’s side, the family immediately moved into the Ronald McDonald Family Room located inside the hospital.
+Once Samantha stabilized, the family was transferred to the Ronald McDonald House near Lurie Children’s.
 Their stay allowed them to rest, eat and stay healthy while they supported Samantha through her intense treatment.

 After 85 days of care, treatment and love away from home, Samantha beat the odds and is on her way to a full recovery.